-Experiments were conducted to assess the performance of Non-stationary Transformers on six real-world time series forecasting benchmarks.
-These experiments aimed to validate the general applicability of the proposed framework across various mainstream Transformer variants.
+Experiments were conducted to assess the performance of Non-stationary Transformers on six real-world time series forecasting benchmarks [155].
+These experiments were designed to validate the general applicability of the proposed framework across various mainstream transformer variants.
 In multivariate forecasting tasks, the Non-stationary Transformer framework consistently demonstrated state-of-the-art performance across all benchmarks and prediction lengths.
 Notably, it excelled on datasets with high non-stationarity, achieving a 17% MSE reduction on Exchange and a 25% reduction on ILI compared to previous best results for prediction length of 336.
-The results show that Non-stationary Transformers consistently outperforms Autoformer and Informer models by a large margin, demonstrating its effectiveness in handling non-stationary time series data.
-For example, on the ETTm2 dataset with a prediction length of 720, Non-stationary Transformers achieves a 41.7% reduction in MSE compared to Autoformer and a 51.9% reduction compared to Informer.
+The results show that Non-stationary Transformers consistently outperform Autoformer and Informer models by a large margin, demonstrating its effectiveness in handling non-stationary time series data.
+For example, on the ETTm2 dataset with a prediction length of 720, Non-stationary Transformers achieves a 41.7% reduction in MSE compared to a reduction of 51.9% for Autoformer and 51.9% for Informer, respectively.